bixbydevelopers/capsule-sample-shirt/README.md

 ### Changing and removing from the cart

-Example: Continue on an order and change an item and remove another item in one input.
+Example: Continue on an order and change an item and remove another item in one utterance.

 ```
 Change the polo shirt to Large and remove the v-neck and the collar dress shirt